yasir2000/openwrt-oldwiki-md/DDNSHowTo.rst

 !OpenWrt uses the package {{{ez-ipupdate}}} for providing DDNS service.

 = Requirements =
 A recent OpenWrt version.
 This howto was written for the 'White Russian RC3' and later releases.
+An account with a compatible DDNS service (see Configuration)

 = Installation =
 {{{